idea4good/GuiLite/README.md

 ![DataOnCloud](doc/data_on_cloud.png)

 ## Demo
 GuiLite just a framework, it could not create UI by itself.
-In order to show how to build UI App with it, We provide [some samples](https://github.com/idea4good/GuiLiteSamples) for your reference.
+In order to show how to build UI App with it, We provide some samples for your reference.
-- Download GuiLite samples: `git clone https://github.com/idea4good/GuiLiteSamples.git`
+- Click [here](https://github.com/idea4good/GuiLiteSamples) to preview UI effect.
 - Sample code discription:

 | Sample name | Platform | Discription | Build code | level |